Record ‘bomb cyclone’ bringing exceptional warmth to North Pole

 Mottram connected the intrusion of warm air to an atmospheric river — or concentrated jet of moisture — steered north by the bomb cyclone.
 A bomb cyclone is a storm or zone of low pressure that intensifies at breakneck speed.

 The cyclone formed along the U.S. East Coast on Friday and Saturday, unleashing heavy snow and strong winds.
-Next it tore through Atlantic Canada on Sunday and Monday, where its pressure plummeted to that found at the core of Hurricane Sandy in 2012.
+Next, on Sunday and Monday, it tore through Atlantic Canada, where its pressure plummeted to that found at the core of Hurricane Sandy in 2012.
 Then it swept toward Greenland.

 “It appears that a new record has been set for lowest pressure on record anywhere in Greenland at 934.1 hPa measured at the [Danish Meteorological Institute] station at Ikermiuarssuk,” Mottram said.
 The pressure reading hasn’t been officially certified as a record, but Mottram notes that it is consistent with other observations and model forecasts.